-This year’s keynote address will be delivered by Deirdre McCloskey, Distinguished Professor Emerita of Economics, History, English, and of Communication, University of Illinois at Chicago.
+This year’s keynote address, entitled Eudaimonia is not Measurable Pleasure, But the Fruit of a Liberal Life, will be delivered by Deirdre McCloskey, Distinguished Professor Emerita of Economics, History, English, and of Communication, University of Illinois at Chicago.
 Dr. McCloskey has written 17 books and around 400 scholarly pieces on topics ranging from technical economics and statistical theory to transgender advocacy and the ethics of the bourgeois virtues.
 Her economics-based arguments that equality, liberty, and justice have caused the “Great Enrichment” of the world have been featured recently in The New York Times, The Wall Street Journal, The Financial Times, National Review, and Reason, among others.
 McCloskey’s life and accomplishments were the subject of The Chronicle of Higher Education’s March 2016 cover story and she is author, most recently, of Bourgeois Equality: How Ideas, Not Capital or Institutions, Enriched the World.

 This year’s program includes Distinguished Scholar Carol Graham, the Leo Pasvolsky Fellow at the Brookings Institution’s Global Economy and Development group and College Park Professor at the University of Maryland’s School of Public Policy.
 A pioneer and international authority in the field of happiness and well-being research, Dr. Graham has authored numerous books on the economics of well-being.
 Her recent work, Happiness for All?
 Unequal Lives and Hopes in Pursuit of the American Dream is forthcoming from the Princeton University Press.